Why a Cricket Bowling Machine Is One of the Smartest Tools You Can Use in Practice

 - Cons: Limited ability to deliver spin or swing; mostly focuses on pace.

-Advanced machines with digital controls, allowing coaches to pre-program sequences of different deliveries.
+Advanced machines with digital controls allow coaches to pre-program sequences of different deliveries.

 - Key Features: